 Downside: A Lack Of Clarity

 Due to the inherent diversity of index funds, it can be much more difficult for the index fund investor to determine at a glance exactly what assets they own than if they had selected the assets themselves.

 This becomes especially important for those looking to incorporate corporate responsibility or ethical investing into their investment strategy.
 By investing in an index fund, you have little choice over exactly which shares your money is being invested into.

-But don’t worry – you won’t have to decide this on your own.
+But you don’t have to figure out your investing strategy on your own.
 We’re here to help.

-Our team of expert investment advisors can help you learn more about indexes in the context of your personal financial world and how they could help you achieve financial security and success.
+Our team of expert investment advisors can help you learn more about investing and index funds in the context of your personal situation and how investing can help you build your financial future.

 Get in touch today to find out how we can help you achieve financial security..